 What does this mean?

-The days between 20 December in any year and ending with 10 January in the following year are not deemed as working days.
+The days commencing with 20 December in any year and ending with 10 January (inclusive) in the following year (the holiday period) are not deemed as working days.
 Horowhenua District Council is therefore not obligated to process Official Information Requests during this period.

 Definition of a Working Day